 ''I am always available for commissions.
-If there is a special place you love to visit, a view that never disappoints, or you have a much loved family pet and a painting would make a great gift, call or send me a message and you will be well on your way to commissioning your very own bespoke piece of artwork''.
+If there is a special place you love to visit, a view that never disappoints, or you have a much loved family pet and a painting would make a great gift, call or send me a message and you'd have taken your first step to commissioning your very own bespoke piece of artwork''.

 At the Stable Yard Gallery, Trelowarren Estate on the Lizard Peninsula